 Cleveland National Forest will close due to fire danger

-TEMECULA (CNS) - The U.S. Forest Service Monday, Sept.
-7 announced the temporary closure of numerous national forest lands, including the Cleveland National Forest, due to "unprecedented and dangerous fire conditions.''
+The U.S. Forest Service Monday, Sept.
+7, announced the temporary closure of numerous national forest lands, including the Cleveland National Forest, due to “unprecedented and dangerous fire conditions.”

 Other national forest lands ordered closed include Angeles National Forest, San Bernardino National Forest, Stanislaus National Forest, Sierra National Forest, Sequoia National Forest, Inyo National Forest and Los Padres National Forest.